auygur/ExploratoryDataAnalysis-NyC_Accidents/README.md

 After exploring potential datasets, I found that NYPD collect details about motor vehicle accidents and provides it for free public access on the NYC Open Data website.

-The dataset I used can be found at: https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95
+The dataset I used can be found at [NyCOpenData](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95)

 ### 2. Analysis of Data Quality